Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 Alternatively, you can drive to Dorset – this will grant you the most flexibility when you are down in this rural county, especially if you are planning to hike and glamp off the beaten track.

-If you don’t have a car, you may consider renting one and I highly recommend Discover Cars for the job, as they offer some super deals on short-term hires and are very reputable.
+If you don’t have a car, you may consider renting one and I highly recommend Discover Cars for the job, as they offer some super deals on short-term hires.

-Learn more about how to score a great deal when renting a car in the UK, thanks to these handy top 12 tips I swear by!
+Learn more about how to score a great deal when renting a car in the UK, thanks to these handy top 12 tips!

 How to Get Around Dorset?